al-haras/terraform_minikube/README.md

-This was created as a simple way to spin up a EC2 instance with kubectl and minikube in AWS in a publically accessable subnet.
+This was created as a simple way to spin up a EC2 instance with kubectl and minikube in AWS in a publicly accessible subnet using Terraform (12).
 The server only has minikube started and has nothing built.
 This is basically used as a base for building or experimenting with.
+Feel free to modify this to fit your needs, as it is just a jumping off point.

 When in the EC2 instance, minikube will be running as ```ubuntu```.
-There is a workaround in place to run as ubuntu without `sudo` until fix. (see https://github.com/kubernetes/minikube/issues/3718)
+There is a workaround in place to run as ubuntu without `sudo`. (see https://github.com/kubernetes/minikube/issues/3718)